-In the lexicon of Ryukyuan/Japanese languages1 the word shima - which is usually translated into English as 'island' - has a dual meaning: island as a geographical feature and island as a small but densely cultured territory (or other community that is also conceived as insular).
+In the lexicon of Ryukyuan/Japanese languages the word shima - which is usually translated into English as 'island' - has a dual meaning: island as a geographical feature and island as a small but densely cultured territory (or other community that is also conceived as insular).
 The latter expresses the manner in which local people imagine communal space as if it were an island and, at the same time, that all communal spaces are mimeses of islands.
 The idea of shima, in this regard, becomes a key for exploring the idea of island as embedded in cultural formations.
 Islands are, in this regard, 'cultural landscapes' where imagination takes forms of reality.
 Cultural landscapes are the manifestation of human impact on the environment and manifest themselves visually and through other senses.
-Islands as works of imagination and as geographical features become a mirror to each other.
 Islands are an event.
 The concept of shima has the potential for formulating alternative ideas of islands as cultural landscapes because of its inherently cultural approach to Island Studies.
 In this regard, the characteristics of the idea of shima can be taken to reflect the circumstances of the human condition and human security outside the Japanese context from which it originates.